Hairdressing apprentices

 Ending employment and notice

 When starting an apprenticeship, the employer and apprentice should talk about whether the apprentice will stay on at the salon when the apprenticeship is completed.
-It’s important to talk about your intentions early on because it could determine whether an apprentice gets notice of termination.
+It’s important to discuss this early on because it could determine whether an apprentice gets notice of termination.

 A notice period is the length of time that an employee or employer has to give to end employment.